kayg04/kayg.org/content/Permanent Notes/Storage Classes in Ceph S3.md

 }
 ```

-Otherwise, a storage class can also be specified during the time of the upload like in [[Placement Rules#Bucket Creation with Non-Default Placement Rule with AWS CLI|the placement rule example]].
+Otherwise, a storage class can also be specified during the time of the upload like in [[Placement Rules in Ceph S3#Bucket Creation with Non-Default Placement Rule with AWS CLI|the placement rule example]].

 ## ❔ Why?